 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.

 Reductions to the minimum parking guidance

 This advisory residential parking guidance is the minimum required; however a range of factors will be taken into account.
 For main urban areas a reduction to the parking guidance may be considered where a proposal has been designed to be exceptionally sustainable in transport terms and which effectively promotes an overall reduction in the use of high emission vehicles and avoids the provision of car parking adjacent or close to dwellings within the main layout.